near-ndc/i-am-human/contracts/kudos/README.md

 ### Leave commentary message to kudos

-Allows caller to leave a commentary message to kudos by unique id granted to a receiver NEAR account
+Allows caller to leave a commentary message to kudos by unique id granted to a receiver account

 #### Requirements